 Mr. Peterson’s data revealed walking the course EXCEEDED these recommendations.

 On average, data showed the participants’ number of steps taken were at the higher-end of the spectrum (12,197 steps).
 Particular striking, Mr. Peterson’s data shows that the majority of activity while walking on the golf course was bucketed into the category of “Moderate/Vigorous” activity (e.g. on average, the golfer spent 105.4 minutes of the total 182 minutes on the course doing moderate to vigorous activity).
 In addition, results showed that participants’ heartbeats exceeded 100 beats per minute more than 65% of the time.
-The full study can be downloaded HERE.
+The abstract of the study can be viewed HERE.

 While it’s true that walking the golf course results in fluctuating activity, it also appears true that the majority of that activity is exceeding the recommended standards for health maintenance and wellness.
 Hear that Doc?
 Golfing not only isn’t hurting my health, but it’s actually helping keep me in shape!
 Now I wonder what the opt-out clause on my gym membership contract is?